3CordGuy/rayfirmations/README.md

 3. Use the buttons to:
    - **Shuffle**: Get a different quote
    - **Rayfirm**: Share the quote with everyone in the channel

+### Statistics

+1. Type `/rayfirmation stats` to view usage statistics
+2. You'll see:
+   - Total number of rayfirmations shared
+   - Total number of available quotes in the database
+   - Formatted display with emojis and proper formatting

 ### Response Types